getmeemaw/meemaw/docs/docs/client/web.md

 ```

 :::info
-We recommend to initialise Meemaw as soon as the page loads, as the wasm file is relatively heavy.
+We recommend to initialise Meemaw as soon as the page loads, as the wasm file is relatively heavy (~6mb compressed).
 It's easy to do so within `useEffect` (React) or `window.onload` (vanila) for example.
 You can check [our example](https://github.com/getmeemaw/example-js) to give you an idea.
 :::

 ### Sign normal transaction (Ethereum)